It’s all too easy for marital communication problems to fester and turn into resentments, and long-nursed hurts.

 Reading a letter requires focus and concentration and encourages you to listen to your partner’s words.
 Just remember to keep your letters respectful and gentle – they’re not a vehicle for venting out frustration.

-Communication problems don’t spell doom for a marriage.
-Try out some different techniques and not before long you’ll learn to communicate more clearly and tackle your issues together.
+Marital communication problems don’t spell doom for a relationship, especially marriage.
+Try out some different techniques and not before long, you’ll learn to communicate more clearly and tackle your issues together.